-- WRDTP Pathway & Interdisciplinary Awards (50% funded by DTP and 50% funded by Dept/School etc)
+WRDTP Pathway, incorporating 2 x Interdisciplinary Research Awards and 2 x Ring-fenced Awards for Black British students (50% funded by DTP and 50% funded by Dept/School etc)

-Academic colleagues are invited to develop a proposal for the following WRDTP ESRC Awards:
+Academic colleagues are invited to develop a proposal for the following WRDTP ESRC Award:

 Further information on the training programmes can be found here.